simonplend/workshop-node-validation-essentials/README.md

 ```
 -->

-Just before the workshop begins, please open:
+## Just before the workshop begins

+Please open:

 - This project in your code editor.
 - A terminal window for running commands.

-In the terminal window, `cd` into the `workshop` directory in this project.
+In your terminal, `cd` into the `workshop` directory in this project.

 You're now ready for the workshop! 🙌